 The pills work by stopping cells in the stomach lining from producing too much of the acid that can cause ulcers and reflux symptoms such as heartburn.

 Researchers examined data on about 188,000 people who used these drugs and about 377,000 similar individuals who didn’t take PPIs.
-Compared to people who didn’t use the drugs, those who did were at higher risk for a severe form of diarrhoea caused by the Clostridium difficile bacteria.
-Their odds of this infection were 1.4 times higher when they were hospitalised and 1.7 times higher when they weren’t in the hospital.
+Compared to people who didn’t use the drugs, those who did were at higher risk for a severe form of diarrhea caused by the Clostridium difficile bacteria.
+Their odds of this infection were 1.4 times higher when they were hospitalized and 1.7 times higher when they weren’t in the hospital.

 “Reducing stomach acid, which acts as a barrier to infection, increases the chance of getting a GI infection,” said senior study author Dr. Thomas MacDonald, a pharmacology researcher at the University of Dundee in Scotland.